The Invisible Life of Addie LaRue

 Plot: 4/5

 Dual timelines weave together, shifting between the start of Addie’s bargain and her present-day life in New York.
-The structure works well, gradually revealing how she has adapted to her situation and building up to the emotional core of the story.
-The weaving of past and present adds momentum to the story and gives it a reflective quality.
+The structure gradually reveals how she has adapted to her situation and builds up to the emotional heart of the story.
+The alternating timelines give the story a reflective quality, but does take away from the momentum.

-The middle section of the story does slow down, with some scenes that feel like they serve to emphasize ideas we already know–her loneliness, her desire for human connection–rather than share new information.
-Personally, I found the pacing to be an artful choice to emphasize mood and atmosphere.
-But however you look at it, the plot comes together nicely with strong emotional payoff.
+The pacing is somewhat uneven.
+The middle section slows down, with some scenes that feel like they serve to emphasize ideas we already know.
+The plot comes together nicely at the end, however, with strong emotional payoff.

 Themes: 5/5

 One of the story’s most prominent themes is the human desire for connection.
 Though Addie cannot be remembered, she never stops seeking to form bonds with others.
-She returns to the same people again and again, knowing that she will need to start over each time.
-She doesn’t shy away from passion or intimacy, no matter how fleeting.
-Her repeated attempts to form relationships highlights the idea that human connection is not optional; it’s a fundamental need.
+She returns to the same people again and again, knowing she’ll have to start over each time.
+She doesn’t shy away from passion or intimacy no matter how fleeting.
+Her repeated attempts to form relationships highlights the natural need for human connection.

 The story also explores the human desire to create lasting impact as Addie seeks to touch the world in any way she can.
 By spreading ideas they’ll never recall the root of, she is able to inspire the lasting work of artists and musicians.